 Cloudera Navigator tracks and aggregates only the accesses to the data stored in CDH services and used for audit reports and analysis.
 Cloudera Manager monitors and logs all the activity performed by CDH services that helps administrators maintain the health of the cluster.
-The target audiences of these logs are different but together they provide better visibility into both the data access and system activity for an enterprise cluster.
+Together these logs provide better visibility into both the data access and system activity for an enterprise cluster.